On March 23, 2017, the Supreme Court of Canada released its unanimous decision in R. v. Oland, 2017 SCC 17.

 This case dealt with the issue of bail pending appeal.
 Basically, if a person is convicted and sentenced to serve custody (a jail sentence), he or she has the right to apply for bail and be released into the community instead of remaining in custody while the appeal is being decided.
 Appeals can take months or sometimes years to be completed and if the appeal is successful and the custodial sentence is set aside, it would be unfair that the person would have had to spend that whole time waiting in jail.

 In this case, Mr. Oland was convicted for second degree murder.
 He applied for bail pending his appeal before a single judge of the Court of Appeal and it was denied on the basis of public interest - the judge was not satisfied that public confidence would be maintained in the administration of justice if Mr. Oland was released on bail.
 Even though the judge found that Mr. Oland posed no danger to the public at large.
-Mr. Oland appealed that decision to a review panel but the panel of judges decided the bail judge's decision was not unreasonable and there were not any material error of fax, law, or mixed fax and law.
+Mr. Oland appealed that decision to a review panel but the panel of judges decided the bail judge's decision was not unreasonable and there were not any material error of facts, law, or mixed facts and law.
 Mr. Oland then appealed that decision to the Supreme Court.

 Before the Supreme Court heard this appeal about his bail, Mr. Oland's appeal of his conviction was successful and a new trial was ordered.
 He was then granted bail pending his re-trial.
 But the Supreme Court proceeded anyway to address this issue because it was an important legal issue and held at para.
 28: